Last updated: 12/01/2012

 My Setup

-• My local LAN is driven by a WiFiRanger Go.
-On that LAN are a wireless multifunction printer, three full-size laptops (15" and two 17"), a Eee Netbook, a Nexus 7 Android tablet and a Galaxy S III smartphone.
+• My local network (WLAN) is driven by a WiFiRanger Go2.
+On that WLAN are a wireless multifunction printer, two full-size laptops (15" and 17"), a Eee Netbook, a Nexus 7 Android tablet, an Asus Book T100 Windows 8 Hybrid tablet, Galaxy Note 3 and Galaxy S4 smartphones.
 For storage there is a four terabyte NAS (Network Attached Storage with 2x2 mirrored drives).
 The DTV satellite receiver and TV are also on the LAN and are hardwired through a switch in the entertainment center.
 I also have my Morningstar MPPT 60 solar controller hardwired to the router.
 This permits me direct data capture on the performance of the solar array.
 There is a WF2IR device on the network that takes a wifi signal from my tablet or phone, and converts it to IR (infrared) to control AV equipment from the tablet.

-• Samsung Galaxy SIII smartphone.
-This can connect through my local LAN as well as the cellular network.
+• Samsung Galaxy Note 3 smartphone.
+This can connect through my LAN as well as the cellular network.
 Everything I do is Google based to the extent possible, so it is totally integrated between the smartphone and the computers.

-• I have a hand-built WFRBoost (CPE) on the roof of the RV attached via Ethernet to the WiFiRanger Go.
-I built this from on-hand components.
-I also have a WifiRanger Mobile on the roof which is what I typically am using.
-This is the commercial version of what I hand built.
-Prior to my using the WiFiRanger I used the CPE I built directly connected to the Cradlepoint 1000.
-Since I have various radios available to me my CPE varies with what I have on hand, but has been a Bullet for some time.
+• I have a WifiRanger Mobile on the roof which is what I typically am using.
+Prior to my using the WiFiRanger I used various CPE's I built directly connected to a Cradlepoint 1000.
+Since I have a multitude of radios available to me my CPE varies with what I have on hand, but has been a Bullet for many years.
 For a directional CPE I use a Nanostation (NS2) when I need it.

-• I use a Pantech UML290 4G LTE aircard on the Verizon network.
-This is plugged into the WiFiRanger's USB port via a USB cable.
-The aircard is connected to a Cyfre wired amp when used on 3G and the antenna is a Wilson RV.
+• I use a Millenicom-sourced Pantech 291 Jetpack on the Verizon network.
+This is tethered to the WiFiRanger's USB port via a 4' USB cable.
+The aircard is connected (nested) to a Wilson Sleek 4G amplifier and the antenna is a magnetic mount on the roof.

 Satellite Systems